AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 The Public Key Infrastructure has a design flaw.
-When a Certificate Authority revokes a certificate, that information does not always properly make it to TLS clients that need to validate a certificate.
+When a Certificate Authority revokes a certificate, that information does not always properly make it to TLS clients that need to know if a certificate has been revoked.

 [Certificate Revocation Lists](http://en.wikipedia.org/wiki/Revocation_list)
 do not scale well to the current size of the Internet.

-[Online Certificate Status Protocol](http://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) (OCSP) is a valuable solution but it poses privacy concerns with the ability of Certificate Authorities to track what IP addresses are requesting what IP addresses and have had issues with not being available consistently.
+[Online Certificate Status Protocol](http://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) (OCSP) is a valuable solution but it poses privacy concerns with the ability of Certificate Authorities to track what IP addresses are requesting what certificates and have had issues with not being available consistently.

 [OCSP Stapling](http://en.wikipedia.org/wiki/OCSP_stapling) helps to address the privacy concerns but it requires the server software run code that makes a